peggypytang/EmoDJ/README.md

 #### Music Retrieval Panel

-Four quadrants in arousal-valence space are represented by four colours correspondingly.
+Four quadrants in arousal-valence space are represented by four colours associated to music emotion.

-💛 Quadrant with positive arousal and valence value (associates with **happiness**) is presented in green-yellow.
+💛 Green-yellow (associates with **happiness**): Quadrant with positive arousal and valence value.

-💚 Quadrant with negative arousal and positive valence value (associated with **relaxation**) is presented in green-blue.
+💚 Green-blue (associated with **relaxation**): Quadrant with negative arousal and positive valence value.

-💙 Quadrant with negative arousal and valence value (associated with **sadness**) is presented in blue.
+💙 Blue (associated with **sadness**): Quadrant with negative arousal and valence value.

-❤️ Quadrant with positive arousal and negative valence value (associated with **anger**) is presented in red.
+❤️ Red (associated with **anger**): Quadrant with positive arousal and negative valence value.

 #### Music Player and Recommendation Engine